Skip to main content

 Use Cases

-• Setting a Gmail vacation responder before a two-week holiday
+• Setting a Gmail vacation responder with a humorous tone for an internal team inbox

-• Drafting a parental leave OOO message that avoids oversharing
+• Writing a parental leave auto-reply that communicates timeline without oversharing personal details

-• Writing a minimal OOO for a one-day medical appointment absence
+• Generating a minimal one-liner for a single-day medical absence on a client-facing address

 Tips